 Unlike other programs that may rely heavily on weekly assignments or midterm and final projects to show students how to apply their skills, the ESTEEM Program has strategically integrated the curriculum with the year-long capstone thesis project.
 The capstone thesis serves as the real-world sandbox where students take their classroom skills and apply them to an actual technology commercialization effort.
 The timeline of the thesis project matches the sequence of classes through the year, and in many cases, assignments in class are used to advance a student's thesis.
-In addition to the business classes, students also are taking technical electives, furthering their STEM training, and continuing to be educated on the cutting edge of science, engineering, and technology.
+In addition to the business classes, students also take technical electives, furthering their STEM training, and continuing to be educated on the cutting edge of science, engineering, and technology.
 At the end of the program, students are granted a Master of Science (M.S.) in Engineering, Science, and Technology Entrepreneurship.

 The curriculum is divided into three parts, which take place over the course of three semesters (Summer, Fall, Spring):

-- Technical Electives: Each student is required to take 6 credit hours that build on their technical background, often times directly related to their capstone thesis project.
+- Technical Electives: Each student is required to take 6 credit hours that build on their technical background, often times directly related to their capstone project.
 These classes are selected from the College of Engineering and the College of Science, and serve as a way for students to continue to build their technical skills.

-- Capstone Thesis: The capstone thesis is also a formal part of their curriculum, making up 9 credit hours of the program.
+- Capstone Thesis: The capstone thesis is also a formal part of their curriculum, making up 8 credit hours of the program.

 Design Entrepreneurship: This process-based course introduces various techniques to communicate design intent.
-Topics covered include: product development, user experience, works and looks-like prototyping, infographics and data-visualization, design narrative, photo and video ethnography, and process documentation.
-Through experience and tangible outcome, students will obtain a measurable shift in their understanding of product development, while improving presentations skills and aesthetic judgment.
+Topics covered include: rapid visualization, product development, user experience, works and looks-like prototyping, infographics and data-visualization, design narrative, photo and video editing, and process documentation.
+Through experience and tangible outcome, students will obtain a measurable shift in their understanding of product development, while improving presentation skills and aesthetic judgment.
 The goal of this course is not to turn ESTEEM students into designers, but to instruct them on the importance of design decisions to the product development process.
 Faculty: Scott Shim

 Business Law: Law relating to startup and ongoing operation of businesses.
 Intellectual property law, including patents, trade secrets, copyrights, and trademarks.
 Business organizations, contract, and product liability law.
 Focus on issues related to inventions stemming from early embryonic ideas, including university research and breakthrough technologies.
 Faculty: James Farrington